Designed by Terrence J. DeWan & Associates with Bruce John Riddell

 Featured Problematic Plant: Japanese knotweed (Fallopia japonica)

-Japanese knotweed is an upright, shrub-like perennial growing up to 10’ tall, with large, heart-shaped leaves in a zigzag arrangement along segmented stems (resembling bamboo), and with creamy white flower clusters in mid to late summer.
-Dying back to the ground after the first frost each fall, the foliage and stems turn a distinct golden amber in color and remain standing through winter.
+Japanese knotweed is an upright, shrub-like perennial that grows up up to 10 feet tall, and has large, heart-shaped leaves in a zigzag arrangement along segmented stems (resembling bamboo) with creamy white flower clusters in mid- to late summer.
+Dying back to the ground after the first frost each fall, the foliage and stems turn a distinct golden amber, and remain standing through winter.
 New asparagus-like shoots thrust from the ground each spring.

-Introduced to the United States from eastern Asia in the late 19th century, it has since become highly invasive due to its ability to form a very deep taproot along with fast-growing rhizomes that enable it to rapidly colonized disturbed soils and form extensive and dense thickets, outcompeting native vegetation.
+Introduced to the United States from eastern Asia in the late 19th century, it has since become highly invasive due to its ability to form a very deep taproot along with fast-growing rhizomes that enable it to rapidly colonize disturbed soils and form extensive, dense thickets, outcompeting native vegetation.
 It grows most extensively in moist sites, but is also common along roadsides, parking lots and disturbed sites, and will even force its way up through paving and walls.
-Knotweed will regenerate from stem and root fragments, so it is easily transported to other sites where it will root in and grow.
+Knotweed will regenerate from stem and root fragments, so it is easily transported to other sites where it will take root and grow.

 Native to eastern North America, serviceberry is a highly varied and adaptable large shrub or small multi-stemmed tree with white, propeller-like flowers held in nodding clusters as the leaves emerge in early spring.
 The foliage turns attractive hues of apricot-orange to rusty red in late summer and early autumn.
-Naturally occurring in moist lowlands, rocky slopes, along the edge of woodlands, they are most prevalent in Fort Williams Park along the north-facing cliffs above Ship Cove, and in rocky outcrops along the Cliff Walk.
+Naturally occurring in moist lowlands, rocky slopes and along the edge of woodlands, it is most prevalent in Fort Williams Park along the north-facing cliffs above Ship Cove, and in rocky outcrops along the Cliff Walk.
 Several trees were added to the Cliffside site during the 2012 planting.

-One of the first woody plants to flower in spring, serviceberry is an important supplier of nectar and pollen for the earliest emerging Bees and Moths.
-The larvae of several Butterfly species feed on its leaves, and it produces edible blueberry-like fruit in summer that are highly favorable to several species of birds and mammals.
-The fruit is often very sweet and can be eaten fresh or dried, cooked for jams, or used in pies or to make wine.
+One of the first woody plants to flower in spring, serviceberry is an important supplier of nectar and pollen for the earliest emerging bees and moths.
+The larvae of several butterfly species feed on its leaves, and it produces edible blueberry-like fruit in summer that is highly favorable to several species of birds and mammals.
+The fruit is often very sweet, and can be eaten fresh or dried, cooked for jams, used in pies or to make wine.